Discovering Sri Lanka: Your Ultimate Airport Guide

 Ratmalana Airport

 Ratmalana Airport, located in Colombo, is the first international airport in Sri Lanka.
-It operates primarily as a domestic airport and serves as a hub for local flights.
+It operates primarily as a domestic airport and as a hub for local flights.
 Currently, it offers limited international services to destinations within the region.

 • Location: Colombo